-The home inspector observes the location of the electrical power supply, whether overhead or underground, and inspects for general condition and watertight enclosure.
+The home inspector observes the location of the electrical service entrance, whether overhead or underground, and inspects for general condition, watertight enclosure, and safety issues.

 The home inspector inspects the electrical service panel and any sub-panels for general condition and safety aspects.
 The inspector may remove the deadfront trim to observe and inspect more closely the wiring conductor connections and individual disconnects (breakers) and grounding.

 The home inspector tests a representative number of receptacles, switches, and other electrical devices throughout the home, to ensure that the wiring, devices, and covers have been installed properly, and that safety features such as GFCI's and AFCI's are working properly.

 The home inspector operates the indoor furnaces or air handlers, as well as the outdoor condensing units or heat pumps, to form an opinion regarding their ability to serve your needs going forward.

 The home inspector looks at fireplaces, wood stoves, radiant heating, solar panel arrays, roof vents and fans, whole house fans, or any other alternate fixture for passive or mechanical heating or cooling.

 The home inspector observes and reports the type and the adequacy of the attic insulation and floor insulation and vapor retardants, wherever present and visible.